nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

          --compress=2 \
          --output /optimized-jdk-21
 ```
-In the second stage, we used the alpine image (which is a quite small 3Mb) to package our application) as base image, we then took the custom JRE from the first stage and use it as our JAVA_HOME.
+In the second stage, we use *alpine* (which is only few megabytes) as base image, we then take the custom JRE from the first stage and use it as our *JAVA_HOME*.
 We also run the application as a de-privileged user for improved security.

 ```dockerfile
 # Second stage, Use the custom JRE and build the app image